Code-Institute-Submissions/Milestone-Project-One-16/README.md

 ### **Media**

-All photos were taken from tftactics.gg
+All photos were taken from tftactics.gg and wallpapercave.com

+## **Acknowledgements**
-    The Parallax Scrolling effect was found on w3schools.com link (by mentor advice) Fixing the card-decks responsiveness link
+The Parallax Scrolling effect was found on w3schools.com link (by mentor advice)

-    The following site link was used as an insparation for the navigation bar and blue "call to action" box.
+[tftactics.gg](https://tftactics.gg/item-builder) This site gave inspiration for the layout of the item section.